 US stock market ended the month of May in a green despite experiencing wild swings throughout the months as investor’s concerns over the economic outlook, tensions over China, and higher than expected losses kept indices under pressure.

-The markets stabilized in the second half of the month amid increasing optimism over economic reopening, with airlines, gambling, traveling and hotel stocks were among the biggest gainers over the past two weeks.
+The markets stabilised in the second half of the month amid increasing optimism over economic reopening, with airlines, gambling, travel and hotel stocks were among the biggest gainers over the past two weeks.

 The S&P 500 and the Dow jumped close to 3% last week, increasing May advance to 4.5% and 4.2%, respectively.
 Meanwhile, the tech-heavy Nasdaq, which is trading a few percentage points below from its previous record high, rallied 6.7% in the last month alone.